-I think to understand; first, we have to define “cleaning” in a clear and precise manner.
+First, we have to define “cleaning” in a clear and precise manner.

 In a book titled, Protecting the Built Environment: Cleaning For Health, Dr. Michael Berry defined cleaning as:

 The general principle is to augment the visual inspection of cleaning processes.
-While the ultraviolet marker is a step in the right direction, in recent months, I’ve heard it described as a better indicator of whether cleaning was attempted, rather than as an indicator of cleaning efficacy.
-It has been determined that, even with an attempt to clean (and thereby disturbing/distorting the UV mark), that matter can still be left behind by the cleaning process that’s not visible to the naked eye.
-How do we know this, you might ask?
-Excuse me for a second.
-I need to go tape my glasses back together before I answer that…
+While the ultraviolet light is a step in the right direction, it has been proven a better indicator of whether cleaning was attempted, rather than as an indicator of cleaning efficacy.

 Whether it’s skin cells or any number of various bacteria, it is possible to objectively determine levels of ATP on any given surface!
-ATP testing has been used in food and beverage processing plants for a LONG time to test and make sure that a surface is legitimately CLEAN.
-There are actual standards that say ATP levels have to be below a certain point for food to be processed on any given surface.
+ATP testing has been used in food and beverage processing plants for a long time to test and ensure that a surface is legitimately clean.
+There are clear standards that say ATP levels have to be below a certain point for food to be processed on any given surface.